I had a great week in Switzerland with the weather. I could not ask for more. Well, yes I could. I could ask for two. But I would not get it.

 I said goodbye to Route 4 and was going to head to Montreux.
 But I saw a sign for UCI and decided to see what it was all about.
 Well, it was about a building.
 A velodrome.
 I did not leave a pee sample.
 (But it would have been clean.)

-Since there was no longer a bike route, I had mapped my route to Montreux but briefly lost my way.
+Since there was no longer a bike route, (it starts/ends in Aigle) I had mapped my route to Montreux.
+But I briefly lost my way.
 I started to get on Super Highway A9.
 Oops.
 I walked the bike back down the entrance ramp when I saw I could not jump the fence with my bike to an alternate road.